 PureOS is a linux distribution that does not even break the top 100 in Distrowatch's measure of popularity.
 It is a rolling distribution based upon Debian 8 Testing.
 I am not sure exactly what that means so long after Debian 9's release, but I suspect it means that the release is similar to Debian 9 Stable.
 I found PureOS extremely easy to install, offering a much more pleasant esperience than when I tried to install Debian itself a few years ago.
 Like Debian, PureOS uses systemd.
 PureOS has fairly frequent software updates and it seems to keep fairly up-to-date in terms of the version numbers of its software.
-Furthermore, I have found it extremely stable.
+Furthermore, I have found it exceptionally stable.
 What is special, possibly unique, about this distribution is that it contains no proprietary binary code and seemingly will not allow it to be installed.
 I have tried twice to install the proprietary nvidia graphics driver, and, as PureOS's documentation clearly suggested should happen, I did not succeed.
 The distribution also does not have any 32-bit software.
 Aside from that, the PureOS repositories seem to have nearly the entire range of Debian apps.
 I even succeeded in installing and using virtualbox by adding a Debian apt-repository.
 I am not sure what would happen if you tried to run a 32-bit application in virtualbox.
 PureOS reminds me of a joke adapted from many similar situations.
 "What is the worst thing about PureOS?
 It is boring - there is very little to fiddle with or fix".
 "What is the best thing about PureOS?
 It is reliable - there is very little to fiddle with or fix".

 Another slight downside to PureOS is that while I said it largely works, we would not be talking about Linux if it was not necessary to ocassionally seek help.
-I have found it easier to find help for Ubuntu-derived OSs than for Debian-derived ones, even though technically, Ubuntu itself is Debian-derived.
+I have found it easier to find online help for Ubuntu-derived OSs than for Debian-derived ones, even though technically, Ubuntu itself is Debian-derived.

 Another downside, arguably, is the lack of many proprietary drivers.
 The proprietary Nvidia GeForce driver is one of the best around.
 I do not play video games and aside from the tremendous enhancement in frames per second running glxspheres and other gpu benchmarking programs (in Ubuntu), I did not find any practical enhancement running other video applications, such as vlc, with the proprietary GeForce Nvidia driver.

 All told, I think that PureOS's committment to privacy and rock-solid reliability, coupled with a huge number of available applications, carries the day, so that for the time being, I am committed to PureOS as my primary OS.
 I wiped my computer of Microsoft Windows years ago and after installing PureOS, I found a suitable replacement for the one 32-bit program I had used wine for.
 Finally, even though the default desktop environment for PureOS is GNOME, my favorite desktop environment, LXQt, has been extremely easy to reliably install and use instead.
 I have now been using PureOS for close to a year and it is rock-stable.

-Purism is a corporation that makes computers, currently is trying to make a privacy-respecting mobile phone, and is largely responsible for the PureOS linux distribution that I raved about above.
+Purism is a corporation that manufactures computers, currently is trying to manufacture a privacy-respecting mobile phone, and is largely responsible for the PureOS linux distribution that I raved about above.
 This blog will be solely about goals and approaches.
 I am not technically knowledgeable enough to dispute those who claim, with great righteousness, that Purism can never reach its goal.
 I will tell you upfront that this is going to be a very positive endorsement of Purism and I will try to explain for you my reasoning.
 First, I respect their ultimate goal.
 Second, I understand and endorse their approach to reaching it.
 Third, I appreciate their business model.
 Finally, I am impressed with the progress they have made in the short time I have followed them.
 I will say more about these below, but first we should discuss some definitions.
 In describing the kind of phone Purism is attempting to develop, I have called it privacy-respecting.
 It has also been described as freedom-respecting, or respectful of your digital rights.
 Ever since Richard Stallman and his crew developed the notion of free software, they have emphasized that they mean free as in freedom, not necessary as in price.
 The problem, no fault of Richard's or Purism, is that the words freedom and rights are very difficult ones, meaning different things to different people.
 I am not going to go there.
 Purism's CEO, Todd Weaver, has made it very clear what he thinks our digital rights are, and I am not going into a philosophical discussion of rights or responsibilities.
-I am going just to discuss one thing, because initially I believed it until I realized who silly that kind of thinking was.
+I am going just to discuss one thing, because initially I believed it until I realized how silly that kind of thinking was.
 If you want to criticize Purism for not making it easy for you to do things they don't believe are safe, my advice to you is "Get over it" or "Don't use PureOS".
 I have come to believe that Todd Weaver and his colleagues at Purism know better than I what is safe and what isn't.

 I also respect that Purism does not overstate what they have accomplished.
 They do not claim to have built the most freedom-respecting computer of all time, only the most freedom-respecting computer using post-2008 technology.
 They also are very clear on the distinction between bypassing potential threats and deactivating them entirely.